Genetic Algorithm

 if False — return offsprings

-The following crossover types are implementations of the same:
+The following crossover types are implementations of

 Single Point Crossover is a simple approach to crossover where a single point of crossover is picked at random from both of the parents, and a route is patched from the crossover point of parent 1 to the crossover point of parent 2 and vice versa.
+The route patcher for the crossover can be chosen via the config variable

 Two Point Crossover

 Two Point Crossover utilizes two random points such that the patched path avoids any object that produces a constraint violation in between.
+As for Single Point Crossover, the route patcher can be chosen via the config variable

 Mutation